-Tiffany Barnes is Associate Professor of Computer Science at NC State University.
+Tiffany Barnes is Professor of Computer Science at NC State University.
 She received the B.S. and M.S. degrees in Computer Science and Mathematics, and the Ph.D. degree in Computer Science from N.C.
 State.
-A member of Phi Beta Kappa and the NC State Golden Chain Society, she has served as Chair (2016, 2008) and Program Chair (2009) of the Educational Data Mining conference, Chair of RESPECT Conference (2015), Chair of the STARS Celebration conference (2011), Program Chair (2014) and Program Track (2009) Chair for the Foundations of Digital Games conference, the ACM Special Interest Group on Computer Science Education Board (2010-2016), the Board of Directors for the International Educational Data Mining Society (2011-2016), Associate Editor for the Journal of Educational Data Mining (2008-2010), and Guest Editor for the IEEE Computer Graphics and Applications Special Issue on Serious Games (2009).
+Dr. Barnes has served as chair or program chair for many conferences, including ACM SIGCSE, Educational Data Mining RESPECT, STARS Celebration, and Foundations of Digital Games.
+Tiffany Barnes has recently served on the ACM Special Interest Group on Computer Science Education Board (2010-2016), the Board of Directors for the International Educational Data Mining Society (2011-present), Chair of IEEE Computer STC Broadening Participation, and Associate Editor for IEEE Transactions on Learning Technologies (2016-present).
 Dr. Barnes received an NSF CAREER Award for her novel work in using data and educational data mining to add intelligence to STEM learning environments.
-Dr. Barnes is co-PI and current Executive Vice President for the STARS Computing Corps, a consortium of 53 universities that has engaged 1700+ college students in outreach (to over 107K K12 students), research, and service to broaden participation in computing.
-Dr. Barnes is currently working on an NSF-funded project to prepare 150+ teachers to teach the new Advanced Placement Computer Science Principles course.
-Her research focuses on educational data mining, serious games for education, health, and energy, and broadening participation in computing education and research.
+Dr. Barnes co-leads for the STARS Computing Corps, a consortium of 53 universities that has engaged 1700+ college students in outreach (to over 120K K12 students), research, and service to broaden participation in computing.
+Dr. Barnes is currently working on NSF-funded projects to provide data-driven intelligent tutoring support in STEM (1432156, 1726550) and novice programming (1623470), mine math educational game data for actionable insights (1544273), prepare high school teachers to teach the new AP CS Principles course (1542922, 1346922), and to prepare K12 teachers to integrate computational thinking into their courses, and provide research experiences to undergraduates (1659745).

 PhD, 2003,Computer Science